sahil-sharma-19/Customer-Segmentation-via-Hierarchical-Clustering/README.md

 - **Interactive Notebook**: Step-by-step Jupyter Notebook for hands-on analysis.
 - **Python-based Implementation**: Built using Pandas, NumPy, Matplotlib, SciPy, and scikit-learn.
 - **Scalable Approach**: Can be extended with more features or different clustering methods.

+  ## Impacts & Insights

+- **Customer Behavior Understanding:** Identifies distinct customer groups based on spending and income patterns, enabling targeted marketing.
+- **Business Strategy Optimization:** Helps tailor promotions, product offerings, and services to specific customer segments.
+- **Data-Driven Decisions:** Supports segmentation-driven decisions that improve customer satisfaction and retention.
+- **Visual Exploration:** Dendrogram and cluster plots make complex relationships easier to interpret.
+- **Scalable Framework:** Approach can be expanded to include more features or other clustering algorithms for deeper insights.